The journey to Reimagine Work:

 Epilogue – what comes next

-Because the goal isn’t to reimagine my work anymore.
-It’s to help others reimagine theirs.
+The goal is no longer to reimagine my work.
+It is to help others reimagine theirs.

 .png)